Social Good or Scientific Curiosity? Uncovering the Research Framing Behind NLP Artefacts: Introduction

 Such analyses help track field-wide trends to inform future research and reveal problems in research practices, including value misalignments and overlooked downstream risks \citep{birhane}.
 They further offer guidance by encouraging alignment between research goals and stakeholder needs, prompting reflection on issues like dual use \citep{leins2020} and overclaiming \citep{grodzinsky}.
 However, their reliance on manual annotation limits their scalability and timeliness.

 In this work, we first propose a generalizable research framing schema to support cross-domain analysis in NLP (\S\ref{sec:cross-domain}).
-Building on this, we introduce an automated framework for inferring research framings (\S\ref{sec:approach}), composed of three stages: \begin{enumerate}[noitemsep, topsep=0pt, leftmargin=*] \item \textit{Epistemic element extraction}, i.e., identifying epistemic elements from introductory text. \item \textit{Research framing ranking}, which uses semi-automatically inferred rules to connect extracted elements, linking means to ends to infer the artefact’s intended purpose; \item \textit{Research framing classification}, which leverages an LLM to refine rankings with broader context, in-context examples, and reasoning. \end{enumerate}
+Building on this, we introduce an automated framework for inferring research framings (\S\ref{sec:approach}), composed of three stages: \begin{enumerate}[noitemsep, topsep=0pt, leftmargin=*] \item \textit{Epistemic element extraction}, i.e., identifying parts of the introductory text that specify the components of a paper’s research framing, such as its aims, means and stakeholders. \item \textit{Research framing ranking}, which uses semi-automatically inferred rules to connect extracted elements, linking means to ends to infer the artefact’s intended purpose; \item \textit{Research framing classification}, which leverages an LLM to refine rankings with broader context, in-context examples, and reasoning. \end{enumerate}

 We evaluate our approach (\S\ref{sec:results}) in two domains: automated fact-checking (AFC) and hate speech detection (HS).
 For AFC, we use the dataset released by \citet{intendeduses}; for HS, we manually annotate 49 highly cited papers (\S\ref{sec:annotation}) with epistemic elements, which we use to infer their research framings.
 Our approach outperforms a strong LLM baseline in both domains, offering more accurate research framing predictions.
-It also achieves high precision in identifying vague framings with misaligned or incomplete elements.
+It also achieves high precision in identifying underspecified framings with misaligned or incomplete elements.

 Finally, we apply our system (\S\ref{sec:meta-analysis}) to recent AFC papers to uncover emerging trends.
-We observe a rise in vague research framings, raising concerns about the clarity of current framing practices in AFC research.
+We observe a rise in underspecified research framings, raising concerns about the clarity of current framing practices in AFC research.
 We also find an increase in papers categorized under \textit{Scientific Curiosity}, largely driven by benchmark studies examining LLM limitations.
 Lastly, we find a growing emphasis on generating fact-checking justifications to assist human fact-checkers, while fewer studies propose fully automating the process.

 \textbf{Research framings for this paper} We release two NLP artefacts: (1) datasets used for analysis and (2) a tool for generating research framing labels and justifications (\textit{modeling means}).
 Both are designed for use by researchers (\textit{data actors}, \textit{model owners}), who are also the \textit{data subjects}.
 The tool is intended to support large-scale analyses of NLP subfields and provide feedback on how artefacts are positioned for use or exploration (\textit{application means}).
 The study aims to advance NLP knowledge and promote framing transparency (\textit{ends}), aligning with the research framings of \textit{Scientific Curiosity} and \textit{Scientific Writing Assistance}.